baublet/DependencyContainer/README.md

 ## Testing

 This code is tested using Travis CI and plain PHP assertions.
 No testing framework required.
-Just hope into the test directory and run the test:
+Just hop into the test directory and run the test:

 ```
 cd Test